 - has any amount of ownership in a controlled foreign corporation (CFC) – generally, this is a foreign corporation that is 50% or more owned by US persons.

 Also, US taxpayers who made a transfer to a foreign corporation during the year may be required to complete and attach Form 926 to their individual return.
-This form is required if the US person owns more than 10% of the foreign corporation’s stock at the end of the year, or if they transferred more than $100,000 USD to the foreign company during the year.
+This form is required if the US person owns more than 10% of the foreign corporation’s stock at the end of the year, or if they transferred more than $100,000 USD to the company in the foreign country during the year.

 If a US taxpayer holds a controlling interest (greater than 50%) in a foreign partnership, he/she should include a Form 8865 with his/her annual individual tax return.
 This form is also required if a US person acquires, changes, or disposes of his/her interest in the foreign partnership.
 If no one partner holds a controlling interest in the foreign partnership, then any US person owning more than 10% of the company’s stock should attach a completed Form 8865 to their US tax returns.